April 22, 2019

 Earth Day is a day people worldwide engage in conversation and action about protecting the planet.
 However, it seems that every company even remotely close to the environmental space, and some that are not, is getting on the bandwagon with some kind of Earth Day special product or Earth Day promotion.
 Good for business?
 Maybe.
 But should we be celebrating Earth Day by buying stuff or by taking action to better the, well, Earth?
-At Eco News Network we’d like to check back in with the origin of Earth Day Now maybe more than ever we need to put the energy where it was originally intended – to protect the environment – on Earth Day and Every Day.
+At Eco News Network we’d like to check back in with the origin of Earth Day and the focus of this year’s Earth Day campaign – Protect our Species.
+Maybe more than ever we need to put the energy where it was originally intended – to protect the environment – on Earth Day Every Day.

 During the 1960s, a environmentalists and scientists voiced a concern for the problems of the planet.
 Pesticides at the time were a huge problem along with air and water pollution that the public accepted as the normal price of progress.